erodactyl/minikube-hpa/README.md

 This documentation assumes you are using a local Kubernetes tool called Minikube.
 Minikube runs inside a Docker container on a local machine.
 To install Minikube on MacOS, follow [this guide](https://minikube.sigs.k8s.io/docs/start/).

+## Easy method

+Simply run `./start.sh` and it will configure everything on your local machine.

+## Manual method

 Make sure to also have Docker installed and running on your machine, and the kubectl command-line tool configured to communicate with your cluster.

 To run the Horizontal Pod Autoscaling test we need to create the cluster.